How Sitewide Links Affect SEO

 Some Sitewide Links Do Not Aid SEO

 SEO Warrington informs that links placed in your website’s header, footer, or sidebar may not be of any assistance to SEO.
 This is because Google pays very little attention to these links.
+However, it’s worth noting that various link-building tools are available in the market that can help website owners effectively manage and optimize their backlink profiles.

 Such sitewide links are of no consequence where site SEO is concerned.
 Having the links, therefore, offers no advantage to the website in the face of search engines like Google.